NilsPils06/pacman/README.md

 - [x] **Coin & Fruit Score Modifiers**
     - *Implementation:* When a collision with a Collectable and Pacman is detected, score is notified via a CollectEvent, which tells the score how many points it should add.
-The score also calculates a bonus with the following formula using base as the points from the collectable: base / (timeSinceCollection + 0.1f).
+The score also calculates a bonus with the following formula using base as the points from the collectable: min(base / (timeSinceCollection + 0.1f), base).
       We add 0.1 to avoid division by 0, even though it shouldn't take place in a normal game.
+The bonus is capped at base, so you can maximally reach a 100% bonus.
 Coins are worth 10 points, fruit is 100 points and ghosts are 200.
       Since the bonus is calculated using the points of the current collected collectable, it is better to eat a lot of coins right before collecting fruit or ghosts.
 - [x] **Fear Mode & Ghost Reversal**
     - *Implementation:* Just like wall detection a ghostFearer function is given to the pacmanCollisionHandler, so that when pacman collects a fruit, the handler can set the ghosts to fear mode without knowledge of the ghosts